batfish/ansible/README.md

 Check out the [tutorials](tutorials) for additional examples.

 ## Installation
-You must have the [Dependencies](#dependencies) installed on the system before you can use the role.

-### Ansible Galaxy Role
-To download the latest released version of the Batfish role to the Ansible server, execute the ansible-galaxy install command, and specify batfish.base
+Ensure that the [dependencies](#dependencies) below are met, and then get the latest version of the role from Ansible galaxy.

 ```
-ansible-galaxy install batfish.base
+ansible-galaxy install --force batfish.base
 ```

 ## Dependencies